Jesica-akeyo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array.c - function that prints n elements of an array of integers 9-strcpy.c - function that copies the string pointed to by src,including the terminating null byte, to the buffer pointed to bt dest
-100-atoi.c - function that converts a string into an integer
+100-atoi.c - function that converts a string into an integer 100-atoi.c - function that convert a string to an integer